Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: Invariant Moduli/Matter Lagrangians under Anomalous Transformations --General Formalism

 The scalar potential contains a D-term potential $V_D$, defined in terms of the real moment maps and an F-term potential $V_F$, defined in terms of the superpotential $\mathcal{W}(Z)$.

 Unbroken supersymmetry requires both D-term and F-term potentials to vanish.
 These requirements are also called the D-flatness and F-flatness conditions.
 More explicitly, in a supersymmetric vacuum

 In general, these conditions alone do not fix all the VEVs of the scalar fields $z^A$ of the system.
 They do, however, restrict the possible range that the VEVs of the scalar fields $z^A$ can obtain.
-In the effective theory presented in Section 2, the role of the scalars $z^A$ is played by the dilaton $S$, the K\"ahler moduli $T^i$ and the set of matter fields $C^L$, charged under the anomalous $U(1)$ only.

-This effective theory does not contain a superpotential involving the dilaton or the K\"ahler moduli fields.
-Therefore, the F-flatness condition does not impose any restriction on the possible VEVs of the moduli.
-On the other hand, the superpotential contains the matter fields $C^L$.
-Turning on VEVs for the $C^L$ fields deforms the hidden sector line bundle, breaking the anomalous $U(1)$ symmetry.
-In this case, the F-flatness condition plays an important role, as it restricts the space of the possible line bundle deformations, or the so called ``branch structure''; see ~\cite{Anderson:2010ty,Ashmore:2021xdm}.
+The D-flatness condition can be written